Government will not rule out windfall tax despite opposition from ministers

-Education Secretary Nadhim Zahawi has said the Cabinet is considering ‘all the options’ to combat the cost-of-living crisis.
+Education Secretary Nadhim Zahawi has said Cabinet is considering ‘all the options’ to combat the cost-of-living crisis

 The Government has not ruled out imposing a windfall tax on energy companies despite strong opposition from several ministers.